National CNA Week

 I have worked with many CNA’s and family caregivers who demonstrated so much commitment and compassion in caring for their clients and loved ones.
 My mother always said she tried to care for her (memory care) patients and their families as well.
 She was protective and proud of her wonderful coworker CNA’s!

-Never underestimate the importance of self care.
+Never underestimate the importance of self care as a CNA .

 For many caregivers, the idea of ‘self care’ feels selfish.
 Although it is certainly possible to become too self focused, and it is an honorable principle to put other’s needs first, we have to balance that with keeping ourselves healthy and rested to be able to serve others for the long haul.